thebigfilecom/thebigfile-com-dev/how-it-works/0_general/01_overview-of-the-bigfile.subpage.md

 Chain-key cryptography is the collection of cryptographic mechanisms that enable the decentralized operation of BigFile.

-[Chain-evolution technology](https://thebigfile.com/how-it-works/#Chain-evolution-technology) refers to specific cryptography-based mechanisms that enable the BIG to operate in the long term.
+[Chain technology](https://thebigfile.com/how-it-works/#Chain-technology) refers to specific cryptography-based mechanisms that enable the BIG to operate in the long term.

 For example, chain-evolution technology enables new nodes to efficiently join a subnet or nodes that have been down to efficiently catch up with the remaining part of the subnet.